Viper Bowling Ball

 Many different bowling balls generally weigh between six and sixteen pounds.
 The lighter bowling balls are usually used for kids who want to bowl, while the big bowls are meant for adults.

 As a common bowling rule, the top bowling ball should weigh around ten percent of your body weight, up to 160 pounds.
-If you weigh two-hundred pounds, it will not make much sense to bowl with an eight-pound bowling wall because it might feel incredibly light to you.
-If you are an adult male, you will likely want a bowling ball within the fourteen to sixteen pounds range.
+If you weigh two-hundred pounds, it will not make much sense to bowl with an eight-pound bowling wall because it might feel incredibly light.
+You will likely want a bowling ball within the fourteen to sixteen pounds range if you are an adult male.

 The right finger grips